Zhal73/QA_Final_Project/README.md

 ### CI Pipeline

 Here is a diagram of the CI Pipeline that the deployment process followed:

 ![](/images/FP-Pipeline.jpg)

 ### AWS Pipeline

-This is an illustration of the infrastructure that was created using AWS:
+This is an visual representation of the infrastructure that was created using AWS:

 ![](/images/AWS_Infrastructure.png)
 _________________________________________________________________________________________________________________________________________________________________